shawngraham/presentations/saa2018/saa-sg-dh-2018.md

 Note:

+disclaimer: These images are deliberately distant so that we can discuss the structure of what we're finding but not put the dead on display.

 This is where we are at right now.
 After turning all of the images into vector representations, we use some statistical magic (t-sne and affinity clustering propagation) to understand the structure of visual similarity in the posts.
 The clustering algorithm identifies 'exemplar' images for each of the clusters that it finds.

 ---